UniRec: Unified Multimodal Encoding for LLM-Based Recommendations: Experiments

 \begin{itemize}[leftmargin=1em, itemsep=0pt] \item \textbf{Multimodal-Feature Sequential Models.} This group adapts classical sequential recommenders by enriching item embeddings with multimodal features.
 Specifically, GRU4Rec \citep{Hidasi2016}, BERT4Rec \citep{Sun2019}, and SASRec \citep{Kang2018} are implemented using representations extracted from a pre-trained CLIP ViT-B/32 model \citep{Radford2021}.
 CLIP encodes product text and images into a shared embedding space, which replaces ID embeddings while leaving the original model architectures unchanged.

 \item \textbf{Multimodal Recommendation Models.} These approaches are explicitly designed to integrate multimodal signals into recommendation.
-VBPR \citep{He2016VBPR} augments matrix factorization with visual preference vectors derived from product images.
+VBPR \citep{He2016} augments matrix factorization with visual preference vectors derived from product images.
 MMGCN \citep{Wei2019} builds modality-specific user–item graphs and aggregates them with graph neural networks.
 BM3 \citep{zhou2023bootstrap} introduces a self-supervised learning framework that applies dropout to generate contrastive views without explicit negative sampling, improving robustness.
 LGMRec \citep{Guo2024} decouples collaborative filtering and content modeling by combining local modality-specific graphs with global hypergraph-based embeddings, achieving stronger alignment between content and interaction signals.

 \item \textbf{LLM-based Multimodal Recommenders.} Recent methods leverage large language models to reason over multimodal content.
 IISAN \citep{fu2024iisan} adopts a parameter-efficient fine-tuning framework that decouples intra- and inter-modal adaptation, improving both training efficiency and scalability while maintaining accuracy.
-MLLM-MSR \citep{ye2025harnessing} takes a summarization approach: it converts product images into textual descriptions, uses an LLM to summarize user histories, and fine-tunes the model for sequential recommendation.
+MLLM-MSR \citep{Ye2025} takes a summarization approach: it converts product images into textual descriptions, uses an LLM to summarize user histories, and fine-tunes the model for sequential recommendation.
+NoteLLM-2 \citep{Zhang2025NoteLLM2} proposes a Multimodal Large Representation Model (MLRM) that leverages multimodal in-context learning and late fusion to generate robust dense representations from text and images.
+MLLMRec \citep{Wang2025MLLMRec} takes a fundamentally different approach by directly prompting a native multimodal LLM to reason about user preferences, bypassing the encoder--bridge--LLM pipeline entirely, and integrates collaborative filtering graphs in its later version.
 These models highlight the emerging trend of directly coupling multimodal inputs with LLM. \end{itemize}

 \xhdr{Implementation Details} We implement \method on top of the Qwen3-Embedding-0.6B model with LoRA adaptation and integrated Q-Formers.
 All modalities are mapped into a unified 1024-dimensional space.
 Training updates Q-Former and LoRA parameters using the AdamW optimizer ($\beta_1=0.9$, $\beta_2=0.999$, learning rate $1\times10^{-4}$, weight decay $0.01$) with linear warm-up (20 steps) followed by cosine decay.
 We employ the InfoNCE loss with temperature 0.07, training for 50 epochs with batch size 16 (accumulation step 1), and evaluate with batch size 32.
 LoRA is applied to attention and feed-forward layers with rank 16, $\alpha=32$, and dropout 0.1.
 To stabilize and accelerate training, we enable FP16 precision, gradient clipping (norm 1.0), gradient checkpointing, and sequence length grouping.
 All experiments are conducted on a single NVIDIA A6000 GPU.